fluid-project/handbook.floeproject.org/src/documents/ConsiderCognitiveNeeds.md

 ## User Interface simplification

-Floe's <a href="http://wiki.fluidproject.org/pages/viewpage.action?pageId=29959408" rel="nofollow" target="_blank" class="link-external">User Interface Options</a> makes it possible for users to change the size of fonts, and change the colors that are used so that text is easier to read for them.
+Floe's <a href="http://wiki.fluidproject.org/pages/viewpage.action?pageId=29959408" rel="nofollow" class="link-external">User Interface Options</a> makes it possible for users to change the size of fonts, and change the colors that are used so that text is easier to read for them.
 Here are some other ways users can control your presentation.

 * Let users ask for definitions or explanations of unfamiliar terms and abbreviations.